temporalio/sdk-go/CONTRIBUTING.md

-# Developing temporal-client
+# Developing temporal-sdk

 This doc is intended for contributors to `temporal-client` (hopefully that's you!)

-**Note:** All contributors also need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes
+**Note:** All contributors also need to fill out the [Temporal Contributor License Agreement](https://gist.github.com/samarabbas/7dcd41eb1d847e12263cc961ccfdb197) before we can merge in any of your changes

 ## Development Environment